apache/flink/docs/setup/config.md

 ### YARN

-- `yarn.heap-cutoff-ratio`: (Default 0.25) Percentage of heap space to remove from containers started by YARN.
+- `containerized.heap-cutoff-ratio`: (Default 0.25) Percentage of heap space to remove from containers started by YARN.
 When a user requests a certain amount of memory for each TaskManager container (for example 4 GB), we can not pass this amount as the maximum heap space for the JVM (`-Xmx` argument) because the JVM is also allocating memory outside the heap.
 YARN is very strict with killing containers which are using more memory than requested.
 Therefore, we remove a 15% of the memory from the requested heap as a safety margin.

-- `yarn.heap-cutoff-min`: (Default 384 MB) Minimum amount of memory to cut off the requested heap size.
+- `containerized.heap-cutoff-min`: (Default 600 MB) Minimum amount of memory to cut off the requested heap size.

 - `yarn.maximum-failed-containers` (Default: number of requested containers).
 Maximum number of containers the system is going to reallocate in case of a failure.